Phase Transitions and a Model Order Selection Criterion for Spectral Graph Clustering: Breakdown Condition and Phase Transition Analysis

 \begin{cor}[Separability of the row vectors in the eigenvector matrix $\bY$ when $p < p^*$] ~\\ Under the same assumptions as in Theorem \ref{thm_spec}, when $p < p^*$, the following properties of $\bY$ hold almost surely as $n_k \ra \infty$ and $\frac{\nmin}{\nmax} \ra c >0$:\\ \textnormal{(a)} The columns of $\sqrt{n_k} \bY_k$ are constant vectors. \\ \textnormal{(b)} Each column of $\sqrt{n} \bY$ has at least two nonzero cluster-wise constant components, and these constants have alternating signs such that their weighted sum equals $0$ due to the property $\sum_{k=1}^K v^k_j = 0,~\forall~j \in\{1,2,\ldots,K-1\}$. \\ \textnormal{(c)} No two columns of $\sqrt{n} \bY$ have the same sign on the cluster-wise nonzero components. \end{cor} These properties imply that for $p<p^*$ the rows in $\bY_k$ corresponding to different nodes are identical (Corollary \ref{cor_separability} (a)), while the row vectors in $\bY_k$ and $\bY_\ell$, $k \neq \ell$, corresponding to different clusters are distinct (Corollary \ref{cor_separability} (b) and (c)).
 Therefore, the within-cluster distance between any pair of row vectors in each $\bY_k$ is zero, whereas the between-cluster distance between any two row vectors of different clusters is nonzero.
 This means that as $n_k \ra \infty$ and $\frac{\nmin}{\nmax} \ra c >0$ the ground-truth clusters become the optimal solution to K-means clustering, and hence K-means clustering on these row vectors can group the nodes into correct clusters.
 Note that when $p>p^*$, from Theorem \ref{thm_spec} (b) the row vectors of $\bY_k$ corresponding to the same cluster sum to a zero vector.
 This means that the entries of each column in $\bY_k$ have alternating signs and the centroid of the row vectors of each cluster is the origin.
 Therefore, K-means clustering on the rows of $\bY$ yields incorrect clusters.

 Furthermore, as a demonstration of the breakdown condition in Theorem \ref{thm_impossible}, observe that when $p_{ij}=p$, Theorem \ref{thm_impossible} implies that $\frac{\bAt}{n}$ is a diagonal matrix $p \bI_{K-1}$.
 From (\ref{eqn_case1}) in the appendix we know that $\frac{\lambda_j (\bL)}{n} \ra p$ for $j=2,3,\ldots,K$ almost surely when $p < p^*$.
-Therefore, under the homogeneous RIM, SGC can only be successful when $p$ is below the critical threshold value $p^*$.
+Therefore, under the homogeneous RIM, SGC can only be successful when $p$ is below $p^*$.

 Theorem \ref{thm_spec} (c) provides upper and lower bounds on the critical threshold value $p^*$ for the phase transition to occur when $p_{ij}=p$.
 These bounds are determined by the cluster having the smallest partial eigenvalue sum $\SK(\bL_k)$, the number of clusters $K$, and the size of the largest and smallest cluster ($\nmax$ and $\nmin$).
 When all cluster sizes are identical (i.e., $c=1$), these bounds become tight.
 Based on Theorem \ref{thm_spec} (c), the following corollary specifies the properties of $p^*$ and the connection to algebraic connectivity of each cluster.